binerogroup/documentation/compute/launching-an-instance/cloud-management-portal.rst

 When the instance is running, click on it and review the IP configuration under **Networking details**.
 There you are able to see its IP-address (both IPv4 and IPv6).

 To connect use either SSH or RDP (depending on image).
-If you are using a private subnet (and not a directly attached IP, see above), you might need to add a floating IP to be able to connect.
+If you are using a subnet (and not a directly attached IP, see above), you might need to add a floating IP to be able to connect.
 For more information see our :doc:`/networking/reaching-your-instances` article.

 .. note::

-   The cloud management portal will not setup :doc:`security groups </networking/router/security-groups/index>` which will be needed to access the instance if you are using a floating IP.
+   The cloud management portal will not setup :doc:`security groups </networking/security-groups/index>` which will be needed to allow traffic to the instance.

 ..  seealso::

     - :doc:`/regions-and-availability-zones`
     - :doc:`/compute/flavors`
     - :doc:`/getting-started/launching-an-instance`